Breach Of Warranty: Everything You Need to Know

 In terms of strict liability, it is important to note that the seller could be entirely responsible for all defective items that unreasonably threaten the buyer’s own personal safety when using the product.
 Therefore, the seller will be liable if it typically sold such products, i.e. company that sells only appliances.
 The seller could still be liable even if it exercised care in handling the product before it reached the buyer, and even if the buyer had no direct dealing with the seller.

 If you need help determining whether the manufacturer, seller, or distributor breached an implied or express warranty, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.